mezcel/plantid-Bootstrap/README.md

 ### A scaled down bootstrap version of a similar C# plant identification app I made a while back.

-testing branch - morphology ER Class edits mod
+testing branch - morphology ER Class edits mod edits on this branch are all through git via atom

 ## Note:
 * GUI - Bootstrap